For Immediate Release: Mon., Oct. 28

 Second Annual Three Rivers Urban Soils Symposium Returns at Phipps Conservatory and Botanical Gardens

-Nationally acclaimed experts, professionals and community practitioners come together to explore urban soils and their relation to agriculture, stormwater management, habitat and climate
+Nationally acclaimed experts, professionals and community practitioners come together to explore urban soils and their relation to agriculture, rainwater management, habitat and climate

 Pittsburgh, PA – On Thurs., Nov.
 21, Phipps Conservatory and Botanical Gardens opens its doors for the second annual Three Rivers Urban Soils Symposium (TRUSS) in partnership with Allegheny County Conservation District and members of the Pittsburgh Urban Soils Working Group.

 TRUSS brings together acclaimed experts, professionals, community leaders, students and anyone interested in Pittsburgh’s soil for a discussion of urban soils and how they relate to many other environmental factors, such as agriculture, rainwater management, trees and parks, and climate change.
 Community and residential concerns will also be addressed.
 Presenters include nationally recognized experts in addition to the research and community-based efforts of regional academics, students and professionals, with presenters from institutions as diverse as the Rodale Institute, Heritage Farms, the EPA, the New York City Composting Program and several other universities and nonprofits.